adikulkarni0/pxdocs/content/install-portworx/openshift/operator/2-deploy-px.md

 **NOTE:** If you're installing Portworx on OpenShift on-premises, you may skip this section and go straight to the [install](#install-portworx-using-the-openshift-console) section.
 {{</info>}}

 If you're installing Portworx on OpenShift on a cloud environment, Portworx requires different user and service permissions from OpenShift.
-Grant the appropriate permissions for your cloud environment:
+Grant the appropriate permissions for your cloud environment.

-### OpenShift on AWS

-{{< content "shared/portworx-install-with-kubernetes-cloud-aws-1-prepare.md" >}}

 ### OpenShift on GCP